A Letter from Bishop Hoeppner

 Bishop of Crookston

-Safe Environment Certification is necessary for every adult (age 18 or over) clergy, visting clergy, employee, independent contractor, and volunteer in the Diocese of Crookston who has the potential for unsupervised contact with children or vulnerable adults.
+Safe Environment Certification is necessary for every adult (age 18 or over) clergy, visiting clergy, employee, independent contractor, and volunteer in the Diocese of Crookston who has the potential for unsupervised contact with children or vulnerable adults.

 - A criminal background check